 The Petition Form must be fully completed during the registration window.

-Decisions on petitions are made in May.
+Decisions on petitions are made in May and sometimes in the summer.

 Administration notifies the students of the result via email.